 Monsignor Ready, noting that the priest involved is known as a partisan of Soviet policy, recalled that other had heretofore tried unsuccessfully at the State Department to “get worthy priests to Russia.”

 He referred to “stabbing In the back the Poland whose government this Nation recognizes.”

-“Since Russia now considers the Polish forced exiles in her territory citizens of the U. S. 8.
-R., will our Government at the re spectful request of millions of citizens, now issue a friendly indorsement for Russian passports for the priests and bishops im prisoned in Russia to come to the United States to enjoy the four freedoms?” he asked.
+“Since Russia now considers the Polish forced exiles in her territory citizens of the U. S. S. R., will our Government, at the respectful request of millions of citizens, now issue a friendly endorsement for Russian passports for the priests and bishops imprisoned in Russia to come to the United States to enjoy the four freedoms?” he asked.

 Monsignor Ready spoke at a communion breakfast of the regional supervisors of the National Catholic Community Service at the National Catholic School of Social Service here.
 Senator John A. Danaher of Connecticut, also spoke…

 In a speech in the House of Representatives on May 4, 1944, Congressman Lesinski continued to pose questions about the Roosevelt administration’s support for the Lange-Orlemanski trip to Moscow and suggested that both Lange and Orlemanski should have registered as foreign agents.

 HON.
 JOHN LESINSKI

 Mr. LESINSKI.
 Mr. Speaker.
 I take this opportunity to thank the Speaker of the House, the majority and minority floor leaders, and all of the Members of the House of Representatives who participated in the celebration of the one hundred and fifty-third anniversary of the adoption of the Polish Constitution yesterday, May 3, 1944.
 May the Stars and Stripes and the White Eagle of Poland be united in victory.